MacCallum presses Flake over Biden support, asks whether 'you just don't like' Trump's 'character'

 "He's a creature of the Senate," Flake added.
 "He knows how to compromise.
 He knows how to work across the aisle and I'm confident he will do that in the future."

-Maccallum noted that Flake supported the First Step Act, a landmark bill signed into law by Trump that directs the Justice Department to create a system assessing the chances an inmate will offend again, as well create housing or other incentives for offenders to participate in recidivism reduction programs.
+MacCallum noted that Flake supported the First Step Act, a landmark bill signed into law by Trump that directs the Justice Department to create a system assessing the chances an inmate will offend again, as well create housing or other incentives for offenders to participate in recidivism reduction programs.
 Trump has described the bill as an effort to reform "sentencing laws that have wrongly and disproportionately harmed the African-American community."

 "The president was actually able to sign that into law," MacCallum said.
 "We had eight years of the Obama-Biden administration and they did not take action on that.
 So why support Joe Biden over President Trump?"